-The amount of available data has continued to increase, and so have the opportunities for error.
-As a result, data cleansing has become an essential component of the data management process.
-Data cleansing boosts the integrity and relevance of data by reducing inconsistencies, eliminating errors, and allowing companies to make accurate, informed decisions.
+The amount of data available to us has continued to increase, and so have opportunities for error.
+As a result, we rely on data cleansing to optimize our data management processes.
+Data cleansing boosts the integrity and relevance of our data by reducing inconsistencies, eliminating errors, and allowing companies to make accurate, informed decisions.
 In this article, you'll learn the basics of data cleansing, why it's critical for your business, and how to go about implementing a data cleansing process.

 What is Data Cleansing?